 Challenges Config¶

 plugins/uSkyBlock/challenges.yml controls the challenge menu, unlock progression, requirements, and rewards.
+See the default challenges.yml on GitHub for the full file with inline documentation.

 If you want your server to feel custom rather than stock, challenges.yml is one of the highest-impact files to tune.